yimeishao/yimeishao.github.io/_posts/2020-02-12-babys_first_cli_data_gem.markdown

 I had a meltdown, broke everything, and wrote two new classes: Dates and Poems.
 Dates would feed my CLI class the list of dates.
 Poems would format the posts.
 This was a bad idea.

 I kept getting lost pushing and pulling hashes and arrays back and forth into instance variables.
 There was no "single source of truth."
-Each of my classes had their own idea of how to store and interpret the data -- which really begged the question, even have distinct classes at all?
+Each of my classes had their own idea of how to store and interpret the data -- which really begged the question, why even have distinct classes at all?
 Why not just slap it all into one long running thread?

 I needed to figure out how to organize and get back to the orignal plan: no big deal, super simple, three classes.
 Three classes, each clearly defined objects with their own attributes and behaviors, that can interact with each other.